‘Codependency’ was once a hot topic. What happened? Have the symptoms of codependency lessened? Or have we all just become better at hiding them?

 3. “We met on a dating app and have never actually met in person, so how can I be codependent?”

-Have you had a long relationship for several months where you only talk on phone, Skype, and texts?
+Have you had a long relationship for several months where you only talk on phone, online, and texts?
 Do you think about the other person non stop and try to ‘help’ him or her with their problems?
 Do you take their late night calls when they are high or drunk and try to counsel them?

 Are they constantly on your mind, have you at all changed your own schedule to fit the other person’s needs?
 Then you are codependent whether you’ve met in real time or not.